7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Virtual-Networking.md

 Some outside of the above may work, but Load balancers may not understnad

 - Multicast, broadcast IP-in-IP encapsulated packets and Generic Routing Encapsulation (GRE) is blocked!
-	- This is Software defined networking, this is not Virtual LAN - no [[OSI]] Layer 2
+	- This is Software defined networking, this is not Virtual LAN - no [[OSI-Model]] Layer 2
 - Cannot `ping` the Azure Gateway or use `tracert` these are abstractions in software!
 	- There is no traffic to sniff, it is all direct!
 	- VNet is the isolation